How to tie an elastic bracelet knot?

 First of all, there are several types of elastic wire with different diameters.
 We invite you to take a look at our elastic-wire comparison chart for more details on the subject.
 The elastic yarns we're interested in for our bracelet are Nylon/Silicone/Elasthane and Multistrand.

-2 - stringing beads on elastic thread
+2 - Stringing beads on elastic thread

 Don't cut the wire from the spool, so that you can string the beads without the risk of them slipping off the wire.

 Pre-stretch the thread.
 That is, pull on it to loosen it.
 All elastic threads relax after a while.
-By forcing it to relax before stringing the beads, you can prevent this from happening once the bracelet is finished.
+By forcing it to relax before stringing the beads, you prevent this from happening once the bracelet is finished.

 String the large-hole bead first.